nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                 "Back" button to dismiss the pop-up without picking a new color.

-           ⌨ When the active tool supports colors, a shortcut may be used to access the "color picker" option more quickly.
+           ⌨ When the active tool supports colors, a shortcut may be used for quick access to the "color picker" option.
 Hold the [Control] key while clicking, and the color under the mouse cursor will be shown at the bottom.
 You may drag around to canvas to find the color you want.
 When you release the mouse button, the color under the cursor will be selected.
 If you release the mouse outside of the canvas (e.g., over the "Tools" area), the color selection will be left unchanged.
-(This is similar to clicking the"Back" button that's available when bringing up the "color picker" option via its button the color palette.)
+(This is similar to clicking the "Back" button that's available when bringing up the "color picker" option via its button the color palette.)